The Dark Knight Rises: Development

 Following the success of the Joker in The Dark Knight, studio executives wished for the Riddler to be included as the primary villain as he was considered a similar character and encouraged the casting of Leonardo DiCaprio, while Robin Williams expressed interest.
 However, Nolan wanted the antagonist to be vastly different from the previous incarnations and committed to using Bane instead, citing the need for a character with a physical presence within the film.
 He was initially unfamiliar with the character's backstory, but pointed out the appeal of an archetype, labeling it as "the extreme of some type of villainy".
 When comparing the choice of Bane with the Joker, Nolan highlighted the Joker as an example of "diabolical, chaotic anarchy and has a devilish sense of humor", juxtaposing him against Bane, whom he likened to "a classic movie monster [...] with a terrific brain."
 Nolan has said that his draft of the script was inspired by Charles Dickens's 1859 novel A Tale of Two Cities, which centers around the French Revolution.
 This homage to Dickens was briefly illustrated by having Bane inconspicuously finger knit paracord in the film, symbolizing Madame Defarge, the villain of A Tale of Two Cities, and more overtly by Commissioner Gordon's eulogy for Bruce Wayne, which is taken directly from Dickens's novel.

 On February 9, 2010, it was announced that Nolan had "cracked" the story and was committed to returning to the project.
 Shortly afterward, it was announced David S. Goyer and Nolan's brother Jonathan were working on a screenplay.
 Goyer would leave the project during pre-production to begin work on Man of Steel (2013); Jonathan continued writing the script based on the story by Christopher and Goyer.
 Christopher Nolan said that Jonathan's original draft was about 400 pages.
 The film's storyline was compared to the Batman comic book series' story arc "Knightfall" (1993), which showcases Bane; the miniseries The Dark Knight Returns (1986), in which Batman returns to Gotham City after a ten-year absence; and the story arc "No Man's Land" (1999), which depicts a Gotham cut off from the rest of the world and overrun by gangs.
 The nickname "the Dark Knight" was first applied to Batman in Batman #1 (1940), in a story written by Bill Finger.

 Nolan confirmed the Joker would not return in the third film, and dismissed rumors that he considered using unused footage of Ledger from The Dark Knight.
 The Dark Knight Rises reunited Nolan with many of his past collaborators, including cinematographer Wally Pfister, production designer Nathan Crowley, editor Lee Smith, costume designer Lindy Hemming, special effects supervisors Paul Franklin and Chris Corbould, and composer Hans Zimmer.
+Zoë Kravitz attempted to audition for a role in the film, but she was rejected for being "too urban".
+She would later go on to play Catwoman in the 2022 film The Batman.